 Change of Name/Address Forms for the documentation and processing of name and/ or address changes are available at the Registrar's Office and on the portal.
-Processing of a name change will not be completed without legal documentation of the name change, such as a marriage license, court order, etc. It is the student's responsibility to keep the College informed of any changes.
-If an updated diploma is requested, a fee of \$20 will apply.
+Processing of a name change will not be completed without legal documentation of the name change, such as a drivers license, Social Security card, etc. It is the student's responsibility to keep the College informed of any changes.
+If an updated diploma is requested\after distribution, a fee of \$20 will apply for new document.
 A diploma re-order must be accompanied with official name change documentation.
+While preferred name, pronoun, and address changes can be made on the portal, these changes cannot be put on the diploma without legal documentation.